 One of Maui’s most popular activities, the Road to Hana is a 64-mile road trip on the east coastal side of the island.
-It has over 40 stops, including hikes, waterfalls, beaches, swimming holes, views and more.
+It has over 40 stops, including hikes, waterfalls, beaches, swimming holes, and views.

-Driving the Road to Hana is an uncomfortable drive for reasons I mention below, but by splitting the drive between two days and taking the time to enjoy my stops, I thoroughly enjoyed the journey.
+Driving the Road to Hana can be an uncomfortable drive, but by splitting the drive between two days and taking the time to enjoy my stops, I thoroughly enjoyed the journey.
+This post covers:

 Road to Hana at a Glance

 Here is some general information on the Road to Hana:

 🌺 What is it: The Road to Hana is a 64-mile coastal road trip on Maui, Hawaii that visitors drive to visit multiple waterfalls, hikes, views, rainforests and beaches.
 Along the road is Hana, one of the most isolated communities on the island.

 🛑 Where does it stop and end:The Road to Hana starts here on Route 36 (which is also called Hana Highway) and ends in Kaupo district on the south side of Haleakalā.
 You can drive the Road to Hana in either direction.